YoussefSell/Email.Net/README.md

 - **EmailMessage**: the email message content to be sent.
 - **EmailService**: the email service.
-- **Edp**: the Email Delivery Provider.
+- **Channel**: the Email Delivery Channel.

-you first compose your message, than you pass it to the email service, than service will send your message using an EDP.
+you first compose your message, than you pass it to the email service, than service will send your message using an Channel.

 ### 1. EmailMessage